 There are many interconnected parts to our lives.
 They each are critical to our success and happiness, but the way we each think about them is unique for each person.
 In this step, you will label each slice of your Wheel of Life to represent a part of life that is important to you.
-Use language that is comfortable to you.
+Use language that is comfortable for you.

 To get you started, I’ve listed below a laundry list of different areas of life that I hear clients mention when I work with them on creating life wheels.
-Use these areas as though starters for you.
+Use these areas as thought starters for you.

 There are eight primary categories that most people start with when building a Wheel of Life:

 - Personal Growth